Secondary Roost Surveys for Arborists - including endoscope use

 - Tree roost recognition and basic visual assessment of trees for bat evidence

 - Introduction to a method statement on how to undertake secondary roost surveys, includes the use of endoscopes in bat work

 - Endoscopes: costs, range and how to use for bat work

 - Where to go for help and emergency procedures

 - Practical: how to carry out a secondary roost assessment, including use of an endoscope

 This course is in line with British Standard 8596: Surveying for Bats in Trees and Woodland.
 The method statement mentioned in the standard is taken directly from this course and attendees will be given training on how to use this method statement appropriately.

 Course tutors: Richard Crompton, Richard Flight, Louise Mapstone, Sonia Reveley, Natalie Todman

-Prior knowledge: Previous attendance on Arboriculture and Bats: Scoping surveys for arborists
+Prior knowledge: Previous attendance on Arboriculture and Bats: Scoping surveys for arborists or an equivalent course

 Discounts: £5 for BCT members, 10% multi-buy discount if booking 3 or more course places